 Sports fans in the Frontier State are free to place sports wagers by traveling to one of the states that have already launched legal domestic sports betting, which is not necessarily easy or affordable due to their proximity to the mainland.
 Another option is to visit legally sanctioned, US-friendly online sportsbooks, such as the ones listed in this guide.

 PASPA is now irrelevant, the Federal Wire Act only prevents states from accepting interstate wagers, and the UIGEA regulates the financial institutions that process gambling related transactions.
-There are not any state laws in Alaska prohibiting offshore betting at legally licensed and regulated destinations.
+There are not any state laws in Alaska prohibiting offshore betting at legally operated and certified destinations.
 Therefore there are not any state or federal laws that make it illegal to place bets at online sportsbooks operated offshore.

 Types of Sports Teams in Alaska